• Register

 It appeared for a while that the Bitcoin project would meet the same unhappy fate as DigiCash.
 It took more than two years for a Bitcoin to reach the symbolic value of one U.S. dollar.
 It wasn’t until 2017 that Bitcoin’s value reached 1,000 euros.
 Since then, the coin’s value has retained its characteristic volatility while trending sharply upward.

-An Abundance of Blockchains
+An abundance of Blockchains

 Bitcoin was the world’s only viable blockchain and cryptocurrency for two years.
 In 2011, developers released blockchain-based cryptos called Litecoin and Namecoin, both derivatives of the Bitcoin project.
 Peercoin followed in 2012.
 The next year saw the introduction of five blockchains, including the first memecoin, Dogecoin.